-- To provide a specialized, comprehensive response and investigation from police who understands these complex crimes - To have experienced and qualified IOs trained to respond to and investigate such crimes
+- To provide a specialized, comprehensive response and investigation from police understands complex crimes - ▶ To have experienced and qualified IOs trained respond to and investigate

-- To prioritize the needs of the victim and ensure the investigation is a victim-led and victim-centric process - To provide access to support, information, justice, and services appropriate to the need of the victim. - To ensure treatment of the victim in a sensitized and compassionate manner ensuring they are given timely information of other support agencies and services where available.
+- To prioritize the needs of the victim and ensure the investigation is a victim-led and victim-centric process - To provide access to support, information, justice, services appropriate to the need of the victim. - To ensure treatment of the victim in a sensitized and compassionate manner ensuring they are given timely information of other support agencies and services where available.

-LAS believes that there an imperative need for extensive training of the above specialist investigation officers and has commenced working with the Training Department of the Sindh police for this.
-The training would not only sensitize all officers for sexual violence cases, but it would also focus on expanding competencies for improved investigation.
-These Investigation Officers will be trained by LAS in the coming quarter.
+LAS believes that there an imperative need extensive training the above investigation and has commenced working with the Training Department of the Sindh police for this.
+The training would not only sensitize officers for sexual violence cases, but it would also focus on expanding competencies for improved investigation.
+Investigation Officers will be trained by LAS in the coming quarter.